aaikedw/fada-import-specs/FADA-import-specs-new.md

 ## DwC-A processing

 ### Current status
 We have selected the required fields for data exchange in the framework AquaRES and have received a sample export from VLIZ.
-Import scripts have to be constructed.
+See the [./DwC-file_processing/DwC-AquaRES_field_selection.xlsx](./DwC-file_processing/DwC-AquaRES_field_selection.xlsx) file Import scripts have to be constructed.
 _The DwC-A files will be posted on a web address.
 From our side this may be on an IPT (but these are exports from us and thus do not need to be read by the tool), but I doubt this will be the case for VLIZ.
 As we are still discussing this, we could of course suggest a way which would make our life easier._

 ### Main processing steps